 Corrected result: The result of a measurement after correction for systematic error.

-Value (of a quantity): A number and reference together expressing the magnitude of a quantity.
+Value (of a quantity): A number and reference (unit) together expressing the magnitude of a quantity.

 Example: Length of a rod: 5.34 m

 True value (of a quantity): The quantity value consistent with the definition of a quantity.